isYeibby/isYeibby/README.md

-Hi there

-About me
+# About Me

 🐸 I use Java and C
 🌱 I’m currently learning at UNSIS University
-📫 How to reach me: you con write to sYeibbyS@outlook.com ⚙️ I like PC building and SO customization

-Social
+⚡ I enjoy PC building and customizing operating systems

+## Contact

+📫 You can reach me at: [sYeibbyS@outlook.com](mailto:sYeibbyS@outlook.com)
-discord @yeibbyskl
+💬 Discord: @yeibbyskl